Lacedaemon/Thinkpad-L450-OpenCore/README.md

 3. Download and extract the latest compatible `ApfsDriverLoader.efi` from [AppleSupportPkg](https://github.com/acidanthera/AppleSupportPkg/releases) to `[Repo]/EFI/OC/Drivers`.
 4. Download and copy the latest compatible `HfsPlus.efi` from [OcBinaryData](https://github.com/acidanthera/OcBinaryData/blob/master/Drivers/HfsPlus.efi) to `[Repo]/EFI/OC/Drivers`.
 5. Follow the README's in the `[Repo]/EFI/OC/ACPI` and `[Repo]/EFI/OC/Kexts` folders.
+6. Generate new SMBIOS data with [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS).
+Refer to the vanilla guide linked below for the full procedure.
-6. Copy the finished `[Repo]/EFI` folder to a FAT32 partition (e.g. a USB drive or EFI System Partition), then boot from it.
+7. Copy the finished `[Repo]/EFI` folder to a FAT32 partition (e.g. a USB drive or EFI System Partition), then boot from it.

 ## Credits